jellyfin/jellyfin.org/docs/general/testing/web/index.md

 ### Start Development Server

-1. Open a terminal window in the folder
+1. Open a terminal window in the folder of the cloned contents.
 2. run `npm start` to start a development server.
-The server will start on port 8080.
+Allow firewall access when prompted if you are using Windows.
+The server will start on port 8080 for Jellyfin Web and Port 3000 for Jellyfin Vue.
 The server will auto update if the contents of the folder is changed.
-3. Connect devices to this server to start testing.
+3. Connect client devices to the server using its IP address in order to start testing.
+You will need to connect a server manually.
+To use the demo instance, enter `https://demo.jellyfin.org/unstable` in the server address field.
-4. Press `Ctrl+C` in the terminal window to stop the server.
+4. When you have finished testing, or would like to switch to a different branch, press `Ctrl+C` in the terminal window to stop the server.